mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Name: The name of the ciphersuite

+[[ RFC EDITOR: This section should be the same as the corresponding text in draft-ietf-tls-rfc8447bis.
+Please align the two documents if they have diverged in the approval process. ]]

 * Recommended: Whether support for this ciphersuite is recommended by the IETF MLS WG.
-Valid values are "Y" and "N".
-The "Recommended" column is assigned a value of "N" unless explicitly requested, and adding a value with a "Recommended" value of "Y" requires Standards Action {{RFC8126}}.
-IESG Approval is REQUIRED for a Y->N transition.
+Valid values are "Y", "N", and "D", as described below.
+The default value of the "Recommended" column is "N".
+Setting the Recommended item to "Y" or "D", or changing a item whose current value is "Y" or "D", requires Standards Action {{RFC8126}}.

+  * Y: Indicates that the IETF has consensus that the item is RECOMMENDED.
+This only means that the associated mechanism is fit for the purpose for which it was defined.
+Careful reading of the documentation for the mechanism is necessary to understand the applicability of that mechanism.
+The IETF could recommend mechanisms that have limited applicability, but will provide applicability statements that describe any limitations of the mechanism or necessary constraints on its use.

+  * N: Indicates that the item has not been evaluated by the IETF and that the IETF has made no statement about the suitability of the associated mechanism.
+This does not necessarily mean that the mechanism is flawed, only that no consensus exists.
+The IETF might have consensus to leave an items marked as "N" on the basis of it having limited applicability or usage constraints.

+  * D: Indicates that the item is discouraged and SHOULD NOT or MUST NOT be used.
+This marking could be used to identify mechanisms that might result in problems if they are used, such as a weak cryptographic algorithm or a mechanism that might cause interoperability problems in deployment.

 * Reference: The document where this ciphersuite is defined